Non-dairy creamer

-A non-dairy creamer, commonly also called tea whitener or coffee whitener or else just creamer, is a liquid or granular product intended to substitute for milk or cream as an additive to coffee, tea, hot chocolate or other beverages.
-They do not contain lactose and therefore are commonly described as being non-dairy products, although many contain casein, a milk-derived protein.
+A non-dairy creamer, commonly also called tea whitener or coffee whitener or else just creamer, is a liquid or granular product intended to substitute for milk or cream as an additive to coffee, tea, hot chocolate, or other beverages.
+Most do not contain lactose and therefore are commonly described as being non-dairy products, although many contain casein, a milk-derived protein.

 Dry granular products do not need to be refrigerated and can be used and stored in locations which do not have a refrigerator.
 Liquid non-dairy creamers should be tightly capped and refrigerated after opening.
-Some non-dairy creamers contain sweeteners and flavors, such as vanilla, hazelnut or Irish cream.
-As with other processed food products, low calorie and low fat versions are available for non-dairy creamers.
+Some non-dairy creamers contain sweeteners and flavors, such as vanilla, hazelnut, or Irish cream.
+As with other processed food products, low-calorie and low-fat versions are available for non-dairy creamers.

 History

-Holton "Rex" Diamond, an employee of Rich Products, performed experiments from 1943 to 1945 with using a "[g]elationous form of soybean protein" to make a "soy cream" that would not form curds when mixed with coffee.
+Holton "Rex" Diamond, an employee of Rich Products, performed experiments from 1943 to 1945 using a "[g]elationous form of soybean protein" to make a "soy cream" that would not form curds when mixed with coffee.
 Diamond's experiments are the first English-language reference to a non-dairy creamer for coffee.
 Frank S. Mitchell, another Rich Products Corp. employee, and Diamond developed a non-dairy whipped topping for their employer in 1946.
 Mitchell also developed a non-dairy coffee creamer, Perx, which was successful in the market.

 In 1950, Melvin Morse and Dick Borne of Presto Foods developed "Mocha Mix Coffee Creamer", which was the first commercial non-dairy creamer and the first product with the term “coffee creamer” in the name.
 Another early commercial powdered creamer was "Pream", first marketed in 1952 and made from dehydrated cream and sugar.
 It did not dissolve easily because of the protein in the milk.

 Six years later, in 1958, the Carnation Company developed a product that easily dissolved in hot liquid because it replaced most of the milk fat with vegetable oil, and reduced the milk protein.
 The new product was marketed under the Carnation label with the brand name Coffee-Mate and released in 1961, shortly after the commercial introduction of Rich Products' CoffeeRich.
 Borden followed suit by launching Cremora non-dairy creamer in 1963.